 Meeting the application deadline is determined by the date of arrival of all digital and/or hard-copy application materials at the UPCES office in Prague.

-Fall Semester typically runs from early September through mid-December.
+The Fall Semester typically runs from early September through mid-December.
 The Spring Semester typically runs from early February through mid-May, with a one-week semester break.
-Please check our academic calendar for the actual dates of each upcoming semester.
+Please check our Academic Calendar for the actual dates of each upcoming semester.